M&A in HR Software: Who’s Buying?

 What exactly does that opportunity look like?
 Here’s what we’ve seen.

 Different categories of buyers introduce different dynamics to a process.
-Here is what you should expect in the HR software space from strategic, financial, and hybrid buyers.
+Here is what you should expect in the HR software space from public strategic, financial, and PE-backed strategic buyers.

 Given that HR tech is dominated by blue-chip horizontal providers like Workday and UKG, founders of HR software companies may expect that these large strategics would represent the best or most active buyers in the space.